joshuagryphon/plastid/docs/source/concepts/data.rst

         sequencing data through alignment programs,
         such as `Bowtie`_, `Tophat`_, or `BWA`_.

-        Finally, :term:`Read alignments <read alignments>`
+        :term:`Read alignments <read alignments>`
-        can be converted to quantitative data by applying a :term:`mapping rule`, to convert the read to a count.
+        can be converted to quantitative data by applying a :term:`mapping rule`, that converts the reads to :term:`counts`.
 For example, one could count the number of 5' ends of reads that align to each position in a genome.
-For an in-depth discussion of this, see :doc:`concepts/mapping_rules`.
+For an in-depth discussion of :term:`mapping rules <mapping rule>`, see :doc:`concepts/mapping_rules`.

 Formats of data